-Under CalSTRS 2% at 62, members contribute 50 percent of the normal cost of their retirement plan, which resulted in a contribution rate of 10.205 percent of applicable member earnings for fiscal year 2021-22.
-According to current law, the contribution rate for CalSTRS 2% at 62 members is adjusted if the normal cost increases or decreases by more than 1 percent since the last time the member contribution rate was set.
-Based on the June 30, 2020, valuation adopted by the board in June 2021, the increase in normal cost was less than 1 percent.
-Therefore, the contribution rate for CalSTRS 2% at 62 members did not change effective July 1, 2021.
+Under CalSTRS 2% at 62, members pay 9% toward the normal cost and an additional 1.205 percent as per the CalSTRS Funding Plan for a total member contribution rate of 10.205 percent.
+The contribution rate for CalSTRS 2% at 62 members is adjusted if the normal cost increases or decreases by more than 1 percent since the last time the member contribution rate was set.
+Based on the June 30, 2021, valuation adopted by the CalSTRS board in May 2022, the increase in normal cost was less than 1 percent.
+Therefore, the contribution rate for CalSTRS 2% at 62 members 2% at 62 members 2022, the increase in normal cost was less than 1 percent.